rstemmer/musicdb/docs/source/usage/install.rst

    .. code-block:: bash

       # Install MusicDB
-      sudo dnf install ./musicdb-8.0.0-1.fc$(rpm -E %fedora).noarch.rpm
+      sudo dnf install ./musicdb-8.1.0-1.fc$(rpm -E %fedora).noarch.rpm

 .. tab:: Ubuntu

    After downloading the latest MusicDB package for Ubuntu, you can install it with the Ubuntu package manager ``apt``.
-   MusicDB is optimized for the latest version of Ubuntu and not for the LTS version.
+   MusicDB is primary optimized for the latest Long Term Supported (LTS )version.
+   In case software dependencies of the LTS version become too old for MuiscDB, try the latest non-LTS version.

    Before beeing able to install downloaded package, you need to make sure that the user ``_apt`` is allowed to access that file.
+   For example by moving the downloaded package into the ``/tmp`` directory.
    The package manager is working under this user ID for tasks that do not require ``root`` priviledges.

    .. warning::